jstrieb/hackernews-button/README.md

 from GitHub.

-The content script that runs on `news.ycombinator.com` pages extracts "story" URLs from the pages and sends them to be added to the Bloom filter.
-This is useful because the Bloom filters only update every 24 hours at most, so adding stories to the Bloom filter this way makes it possible to use the extension to navigate back to the comments after reading recent posts.
+The content script that runs on `news.ycombinator.com` pages extracts "story" URLs from the pages and adds them to the Bloom filter.
+This is useful because the Bloom filters only update every 24 hours at most (as limited by the frequency of BigQuery dataset updates), so adding stories to the Bloom filter this way makes it possible to use the extension to view the discussion for recently-submitted posts.
 This would otherwise not be possible until the Bloom filter is updated many hours later.

 </details>